 What Do IT Infrastructure Services Include?

-Whether you decide to manage your own IT or partner with a dedicated provider for it, below are the services you should make sure are included in your functions:
+Whether you decide to manage your own IT or partner with a dedicated technology services provider for it, below are the services you should make sure are included in your functions:

 - Support for IT operations and end-user usage